We all know what fantasy is.

 I’ve noticed that not many authors dabble in historical fantasy compared to other fantasy subgenres.
 However, it is gaining in popularity, and offers the author many opportunities to express their creativity.
 A recent example is Catherynne Valentine’s ‘Deathless.’

 Star Wars.
 The Marvel Cinematic Universe.
 Responsible for some of the biggest cinematic blockbusters, science fantasy draws on fantasy with soft science fiction.
-You won’t get epic Asimov explanations here for how the fantasy world operates- but science fantasy is one of the most heavily enjoyed subgenres of fantasy for a good reason.
+You won’t get epic Asimov explanations here for how the fantasy world operates.
+However, science fantasy is one of the most heavily enjoyed subgenres of fantasy.
+And it’s for a good reason.

 A common science fantasy book is A Wrinkle In Time by Madeleine L’Engle.

 Like how historical fantasy emphasizes historical fiction, romantic fantasy brings romance and desire to the fantasy genre.
-Whether it’s a heartbreaking romance story, or a more generic one- romantic fantasy has captured the hearts of readers across the globe.
+Whether it’s a heartbreaking romance story, or a more generic one- romantic fantasy captures the hearts of readers across the globe.

-I highly recommend the film “Wings of Desire” as an example of romantic fantasy, and also as an indication of what the genre is capable of.
+I recommend the film “Wings of Desire.”
+It’s a great example of romantic fantasy, and as an indication of what the genre is capable of.

 What are your favourite fantasy subgenres?
-How do you incorporate them into your writing?
-Comment below, I’d love to hear!
+Comment below!